 It’s a Friday evening and you’ve just settled in from a hard week a work.
-You sit down, load up your vape with your favourite herbs, inhale and….
-Yuck!
-What is that burning taste?
+You sit down, load up your vape with your favourite herbs, inhale, and, to your surprise, experience a burnt taste.

-Vaporizers don’t burn dry herbs, so what is with the horrid taste?
-A burnt hit is very unpleasant and can ruin your session.
-There could be a few mistakes you’re making with your vape that is allowing this to happen, so don’t beat yourself up.
+Vaporizers don’t burn dry herbs, so you may be wondering why yours is giving a burnt flavour.
+While a burnt hit is unpleasant and can ruin your session, you may be making a few simple mistakes that are allowing this to happen.

 Here’s how to avoid the burning taste of your herb: